jaspreet1388/cst8917_Lab_3/README.md

 Azure Logic Apps is a cloud-based service that allows you to automate workflows and integrate services without writing much code.
 It is ideal for building real-time systems triggered by services like Microsoft Teams, email, or HTTP endpoints.

-### Azure Cognitive Services (Optional)

-Azure Cognitive Services for Language can analyze chat messages and identify inappropriate content using AI-powered natural language processing.

-### Azure Functions (Optional)

-Azure Functions can be used to customize or preprocess messages before they are evaluated by other services.

 ---